apache/datafusion-comet/DEVELOPMENT.md

 A few common commands are specified in project's `Makefile`:

 - `make`: compile the entire project, but don't run tests
+- `make test-rust`: compile the project and run tests in Rust side
+- `make test-java`: compile the project and run tests in Java side
 - `make test`: compile the project and run tests in both Rust and Java side.
 - `make release`: compile the project and creates a release build.
 This